ArmstrongLiwox/Understanding-IP-Addresses-and-CIDR-Notation/README.md

 # Advanced Topics in IP Addressing

 Advanced topics in TCP/IP networking involve the study of advanced technologies and techniques for managing and optimizing network performance.

+These may include:

-These may include routing protocols, which are used to exchange information about network destinations between devices on a network; Virtual Private Networks (VPNs), which enable users to securely connect to a private network over the internet; Quality of Service (QoS), which is a set of technologies and techniques that are used to manage and optimize network performance; the Domain Name System (DNS), which is a hierarchical, distributed database that is used to translate human-readable domain names into machine- readable IP addresses; and Network Address Translation (NAT), which is a technique that is used to allow devices on a private network to communicate with devices on a public network.
+**Routing protocols**, which are used to exchange information about network destinations between devices on a network;

+**Virtual Private Networks (VPNs)**, which enable users to securely connect to a private network over the internet;

+**Quality of Service (QoS)**, which is a set of technologies and techniques that are used to manage and optimize network performance;

+**Domain Name System (DNS)**, which is a hierarchical, distributed database that is used to translate human-readable domain names into machine- readable IP addresses; and

+**Network Address Translation (NAT)**, which is a technique that is used to allow devices on a private network to communicate with devices on a public network.

+---

-Routing Protocols Virtual Private Networks (VPNs) Quality of Service (QoS) Domain Name System (DNS) Network Address Translation (NAT)
+# Routing Protocols Virtual Private Networks (VPNs) Quality of Service (QoS) Domain Name System (DNS) Network Address Translation (NAT).

 By understanding these and other advanced topics in TCP/IP networking, organizations can more effectively design, manage, and optimize their networks.